 Q: Am I really going to get a strong business education from the classes I take in the MSB and still have elective space for classes in the SFS?

-A: Like any SFS major, choosing to be a Global Business Major or to participate in the Fellows Program will require you to make choices in how you wish to utilize your elective space.
+A: Like any SFS major, choosing to be a Global Business Major will require you to make choices in how you wish to utilize your elective space.
 In general, most SFS students have at least 12-13 courses for elective space (some of those being language study) and many times even more (depending on an individual student’s advanced credit).
 Each student’s record should be evaluated individually with their dean.
-The Global Business Major and Fellows Program is meant to offer SFS students more options.
+The Global Business Major is meant to offer SFS students more options.

 Q: What sort of jobs is this major supposed to prepare its students for?